 - 4. The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 This program may include a maximum of fifty-four credit hours in Biblical and Theological Studies.

-10.3.
-Interdisciplinary Studies, Combined Major, Four-Year Admission Requirements Minimum GPA of 2.0 over 30 credit hours Application in writing to the Curriculum Committee by the beginning of the third year, providing a theme and a proposed list of courses for inclusion in the major with a statement demonstrating the coherence and relevance of the theme selected Graduation Requirements:
+11.3.
+Interdisciplinary Studies, Combined Major, Four-Year

+Minimum GPA of 2.0 over 30 credit hours

+Application in writing to the Curriculum Committee by the beginning of the third year, providing a theme and a proposed list of courses for inclusion in the major with a statement demonstrating the coherence and relevance of the theme selected

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the courses presented for the major Core Curriculum Requirements:
+- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the courses presented for the major

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:
+- BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible

+- One of the following:

-BTS-2000 Introduction to Christianity
+- BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Third World Theology
+- BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+- Twelve credit hours of electives in Biblical and

+- Theological Studies
-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+- Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 60 credit hours, including a minimum of 24 credit hours from each of two subject fields A minimum of 48 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level Required introductory courses from each of two subject fields General electives:
+- Major Requirements: - A minimum of 60 credit hours, including a minimum of 24 credit hours from each of two subject fields - A minimum of 48 credit hours at the 2000-level and above, including 24 credit hours at the 3000-level and above, of which at least 6 credit hours are at the 4000-level Required introductory courses from each of two subject fields

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of seventy-two hours at the 2000-level or above. - 3.
 This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, media skills, music ensemble, theatre ensemble, peace skills) and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field - 5.
 This program may include a maximum of fifty-four credit hours in Biblical and Theological Studies.

-11. International Development Studies (IDS), Majors and Minor within the Bachelor of Arts Program Advisor: Ray Vander Zaag, Ph.D.
+12. International Development Studies (IDS), Majors and Minor within the Bachelor of Arts